JavascriptDon/Social-Media-Blocks-Extension/CONTRIBUTING.md

 **12.** **Congratulations!** You've made your first contribution to [**Social-Media-Blocks-Extension**](https://github.com/JavascriptDon/Social-Media-Blocks-Extension/graphs/contributors)! 🙌🏼

-**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the LinkFree project forward.
+**_:trophy: After this, the maintainers will review the PR and will merge it if it helps move the Social-Media-Blocks-Extension project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase._**

 ---